GalienCodes/CPA/README.md

 # CPA
-This is  a partership webapp which show the current partners of CPI
+This is  a partership webapp which show the current partners of CPI and the path ro follow so you can become one